offbynull/learn/Math/input/input.md

     If the integer parts are equal, go to step 2.

     Otherwise, stop.
-The decimal numbers are not less than_REL.
+The decimal numbers are not less than.

  2. Check the fractional parts...

-    If the fractional parts are less than_REL, the decimal numbers are less than_REL.
+    If the fractional parts are less than, the decimal numbers are less than.
 The process of testing the fractional parts is similar to whole number less than, except the order in which positions are tested is reversed (index 0 is the most significant digit, index 1 is the second digit, index 2 is the third most significant digit, ...).
-For example, a fractional part of 01 is less than_REL a fractional part of 1...
+For example, a fractional part of 01 is less than a fractional part of 1...

     ```{svgbob}
     <---|------|------|------|------|------|------|------|------|------|------|--->